monolayer/monorepo/docs/guide/schema-definition/databases.md

 ## Define a single database

-After importing `defineDatabase` from `monolayer/pg`, you export a default database.
+After importing `defineDatabase` from `monolayer/pg`, you export a default database definition.

 ::: code-group
 ```ts [databases.ts]